HSBC Bank - Plevin PPI Check & Claim

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If HSBC Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from HSBC Bank
+Recover your PPI from HSBC due to undisclosed commission

 How we can help with your HSBC Credit Card 'Plevin' PPI claim